New Members Show

 Xin Lu

-Born in China and now based in the United States, Xin approaches space with an awareness of layered cultural histories and shifting systems of perception.
-Her practice increasingly explores how historical and cross-temporal spatial narratives can be reinterpreted through a contemporary structural language.
+Born in China and now based in the United States, Xin approaches painting with an awareness of layered cultural and spatial contexts.
+Her practice considers how such systems can be reconfigured through painting, allowing individual presence to emerge within shifting constructed relationships.

 Kathy Bussert-Webb